-Felda Global Ventures Holdings Bhd. raised about 10.4 billion ringgit ($3.3 billion) in this year’s second-biggest initial public offering after Facebook Inc. (FB), said three people with knowledge of the matter.
+Felda Global Ventures Holdings Bhd. raised about 10.4 billion ringgit ($3.3 billion) in this year’s second-biggest initial public offering after Facebook Inc. (FB:US), said three people with knowledge of the matter.

 Felda Global, the world’s third-largest operator of palm oil plantations, sold shares to institutional investors at 4.55 ringgit each, said the people, asking not to be identified as the information is confidential.
 The Kuala Lumpur-based company had marketed the shares at 4 ringgit to 4.65 ringgit.
 Demand for stock from fund managers exceeded supply by more than 29 times at that price, two people said.